Aliases for CSF1R Gene

 GeneCards Summary for CSF1R Gene

 CSF1R (Colony Stimulating Factor 1 Receptor) is a Protein Coding gene.
 Diseases associated with CSF1R include leukoencephalopathy, diffuse hereditary, with spheroids and csf1r-related hereditary diffuse leukoencephalopathy with spheroids.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are PEDF Induced Signaling and Endocytosis.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot for CSF1R Gene